Loss of Retirement Income Benefits (Accidents on or after January 1, 1998)

 The WSIB normally pays the pre-retirement death benefit and the supplementary pre-retirement death benefit, if any, as a lump sum.

-If there is a surviving spouse, and the worker's account balance will generate an annual LRI benefit of at least $1,333.45* the spouse may choose to receive it as a life annuity with return of survivor account balance (*2018 amount.
-This amount may vary due to annual indexing).
+If there is a surviving spouse, and the worker's account balance will generate an annual LRI benefit of at least $1,333.45* the spouse may choose to receive it as a life annuity with return of survivor account balance.
 To receive the annuity, the spouse must send the WSIB a signed request within 90 days of being notified of the annuity option.

 Note

-If the worker's account balance at the time of his/her death is less than the actual amounts that were contributed due to investment losses, the WSIB will pay out an account balance equal to the contributions made.
+If the worker's account balance at the time of the worker's death is less than the actual amounts that were contributed due to investment losses, the WSIB will pay out an account balance equal to the contributions made.

 Special circumstances